taolicd/taolicd.github.io/_posts/2023-03-09-configure-vale-for-VSCode.md

    git clone https://github.com/errata-ai/vale-boilerplate.git
    ```

-5. In your Visual Studio Code, click the Manage button at the bottom left corner and then choose **Settings**, locate Vale setting and configure the **Vale CLI** to point to the absolute path of the Vale config file `.vale.ini` you get in step 5.0.
-For example, I cloned the repo in step 4 to `/Users/taoli/` so I configured mine as `/Users/taoli/vale-boilerplate/.vale.ini`
+5. In your Visual Studio Code, click the **Manage** button at the bottom left corner and then choose **Settings**.
+Locate Vale setting and configure the **Vale CLI** to point to the absolute path of the Vale config file `.vale.ini` you get in step 4.
+For example, I cloned the repo in step 4 to `/Users/taoli/` so I configured mine as `/Users/taoli/vale-boilerplate/.vale.ini`.
+You can customize this `.vale.ini` file to specify where the style rules are, which file types you want Vale to lint.
+Vale supports Markdown, HTML, TXT, and AsciiDoc files.
+For details about this `.vale.ini` file, see [the official Vale configuration topic](https://vale.sh/docs/topics/config/).

 6. Exit Visual Studio Code and start it again.
 Open a Markdown file and you should see the Vale linter working with wiggle lines flagging the sentences.